Want a special candle to honor a loved one or child that you’ve lost, or to help comfort a friend?

 Each candle is made with special care by the Candlemaker.

-NEW!
-Ordering is Now on this page.
+Ordering is on this page.
 Just click the picture at the bottom of the page.

 Do not stand at my grave and weep Wedding Poem

 Do not stand at my grave and weep, Although we can’t see you

 I am not there, I did not sleep.
 We know you are here